UniMath/agda-unimath/src/elementary-number-theory/monotonic-endomaps-natural-numbers.lagda.md

 ## Properties

-### There exist no strictly decreasing endomaps of natural numbers
+### There exist no strictly decreasing endomap of natural numbers

 ```agda
 no-strictly-decreasing-endomap-leq-ℕ :